praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 we can send functions as arguments, we can use function as a values..etc

 ###### Higher Order Functions
+These Functions follows DRY Principle..

-DRY Principle => Don't Repeat Yoursely
+DRY Principle => Don't Repeat Yourself

 ##### Over Ridding